NOC-MSM/pyBDY/docs/source/installation.rst

 Anaconda
 ^^^^^^^^

-Using conda: pyNEMO supports Win64, OSX and Linux. for other operating systems please build from source.
+Using conda: pyBDY supports Win64, OSX and Linux. for other operating systems please build from source.

-.. note:: It is recommended to create a seperate virtual environment for pyNEMO.
+.. note:: It is recommended to create a seperate virtual environment for pyBDY.
           Please follow the instructions on doing this at http://www.continuum.io/blog/conda

 ::

-   conda install -c https://conda.anaconda.org/srikanthnagella pynemo
+   conda install -c https://conda.anaconda.org/srikanthnagella pybdy

-This will install pynemo and its dependencies.
+This will install pyBDY and its dependencies.
 This build is generally outdated as development and bug fixes to the source are a regular occurrence.
 It may be better to install from source until a beta release is available.

 From Source
 ^^^^^^^^^^^

-Installing pyNEMO using other flavours of software or from source.
+Installing pyBDY using other flavours of software or from source.
 Install all the dependencies and download the source code from svn and install.

 ::